maithithuyhau/maithithuyhau/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=maithithuyhau" alt="maithithuyhau" /></a> </p>

-I am a self-studying data analyst.
+I am a self-studying Data Analyst.
 My short-term objective is to become a data analyst, and my long-term goal is to become a data scientist.

 I've discovered that I am a passionate learner seeking to become an expert in data analysis.
 I'm naturally curious about data and enjoy the process of analyzing it.